guimsilvaa/RocsValidRoc/README.md

 * RocsValidRoc will create a sub-directory that you set as your project name at your current working directory, and it´ll send all results there.
 In addition, it will generate time.txt file with start/end of ROCS run, plus output_rocsvalidroc.txt with all that you wanna know about your built ROC curves.
 * Besides AUC values, we provide the optimal threshold in a given ROC curve, which is calculated following https://en.wikipedia.org/wiki/Youden%27s_J_statistic
 * RocsValidRoc must be used with databases previously prepared by OMEGA conformer generation.
 * Also, it is compatible to be used after a regular ROCS run (for this, try ´Build single OR multi query ROC curve from ROCS results´).
-However, RocsValidRoc already comes with ROCS function implemented. ** Just remember, if you use ROCS separetely/previous to RocsValidRoc, name your OMEGA processed databases with terms ´active´ and ´decoys´ and then you may proceed to run RocsValidRoc
+However, RocsValidRoc already comes with ROCS function implemented. ** Just remember, if you use ROCS separetely/previous to RocsValidRoc, name your OMEGA processed databases with terms ´actives´ and ´decoys´ and then you may proceed to run RocsValidRoc **
-* note: this script was developed by me for personal purposes, especially to practice python skills, and it does not have link to OpenEye.
+* note: this script was developed by me for personal purposes (especially to practice python skills) and it does not have a link to OpenEye.

 > Author: Guilherme M. Silva (silvagm@usp.br)
 > <br />*adapted from https://github.com/lbfederico/OpenEye/tree/main/RocsEon_Run by Leonardo B. Federico